alexandre-k/procps/README.md

 - [ ] Add tests
 - [ ] Ease the use of function by accepting not only string but the Process data type
-- [ ] Refactor System functions related to processes and function to manage processes in different modules
+- [x] Refactor System functions related to processes and function to manage processes in different modules
+- [ ] Add skeleton for BSD support and abstract directory names access.